IMERSS/biodiversity-change-protocol/content/docs/Inferring_extirpation_risk/_index.md

 greater confidence that it was a well established population

-* If a species is only reported once or twice, historical populations may have been small or non-viable, or perhaps the species is simply rare and overlooked
+* If a species is only reported once or twice, historical populations may have been small or non-viable, or perhaps the species is obscure and was simply overlooked

 Sighting rates constitute useful prior knowledge and can be used to calculate extinction probabilities.